petro-kushchak/homebridge-homepod-radio/README.md

 ## Siri support (works on iPhone/iPad)

 - Create shortcut with name (for example) "Start Radio"
-- Select "Control home" action, check corresponding speaker and in "Media" section select "Resume Audio")
+- Select "Control Home" action, check corresponding speaker and in "Media" section select "Resume Audio")
 ![Screenshot](images/bbc-radio-shortcut.png)
 - Say "Hey Siri, start radio" on iPhone/iPad (on HomePod mini Siri does not run it properly)

 ## Dependencies